ResearchObject/ro-crate/docs/1.1-DRAFT/contextual-entities.md

 ## People

-A core principle of Linked data is to use URIs to identify things such as people.
+A core principle of Linked data is to use URIs to identify important entities such as people.
 The following is the minimum recommended way of representing a [author] in a RO-Crate.
 This property MAY be applied in the context of a directory ([Dataset]) or to a [File].

 ```json
 {